devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

 ```

 In this example, `Maybe` ensures that if `findUser(id)` returns `null` or `undefined`, the default message 'User not found' is used instead of throwing an error.
 It makes the function's behavior predictable even when dealing with external I/O operations.

-By using these techniques and tools, JavaScript developers can incorporate asynchronous operations into their functional programs without sacrificing the clarity and maintainability that functional programming aims to provide.

 ## 7. Common Pitfalls and How to Avoid Them